England seamer Mark Wood to undergo fitness test ahead of West Indies match

 Mark Wood will undergo a fitness test on his ankle ahead of England's World Cup match against West Indies in Southampton on Friday.

-Jos Buttler, who picked up a bruised hip in Saturday's victory, is fit to play.
+Moeen Ali, left out of the win over Bangladesh, could return to the side having linked back up with the squad after the birth of daughter, Haadiya.

-England captain Eoin Morgan said: "Mark Wood is going to have a fitness test in the morning.
+England captain Eoin Morgan said: "[Wood] is going to have a fitness test in the morning.
 It is his ankle, it's a little bit sore.
-If it is still sore (after training on Thursday) we probably won't take a risk.
+If it is still sore [after training on Thursday] we probably won't take a risk.

 "It's nothing too serious, he just pulled up a little bit sore from the game in Cardiff, he's the only concern at the moment.
-Jos Buttler (who had been suffering with a bruised hip) is fully fit.
+It will happen to other bowlers throughout the tournament.
+We're well aware of that.

+"We will have to manage them as we would normally, as we do with Chris Woakes if there's back-to-back games.
+It's not a problem, it's just what happens."

 England vs W Indies